winniewandia/AirBnB_clone_v2/web_flask/README.md

 5. one route displays a html
 6. Route displays html depending on whether a var is odd or even
 7. updating the engine
+8. starting a flask web app and declaring the method @app.teardown_appcontext